dotnet/msbuild/documentation/specs/BuildCheck/CustomBuildCheck.md

 ```

 ### 4. Examine Template Structure
-- Inherit from the MSBuild API base class
+- Inherit from the MSBuild API base class (Microsoft.Build.Experimental.BuildCheck.Check) as already done by the template as otherwise your checks won't be registered during build runtime
-- Do NOT attempt to unbind from the base class Check because it's validated on MSBuild side
-- Follow the strict type checking requirements
+- <CustomCheckName>.props file contains the intrinsic function "RegisterBuildCheck" that is picked by MSBuild and is an entry point to the check.
-- There is a custom target `AddNuGetDlls` included for copying 3rd party assemblies in the final package
+- <CustomCheckName>.csproj file has a custom target `AddNuGetDlls` included for copying 3rd party assemblies in the final package

 ### 5. Define Rule Identification
 Key components for making your check discoverable: